 A half-mile over from the Newly Popular Georgetown (the one with the Fran’s Chocolates and Ellenos Greek Yogurt, with a million old-style bars and art galleries interspersed around the Trailer Park Mall that serves as a de facto hub) is the Still-Hidden Georgetown, the one past Tacoma Screw and Harbor Freight, by the I Luv Teriyaki place.

 Still surrounded mostly by working industrial buildings and among unmarked/questionable parking spots, here you won’t find much for taverns beyond the taproom of Counterbalance Brewery.
 In this part of Georgetown, it feels much more “in the know” — like when you see a crawl headed somewhere, it’s a party only the few of you know about.
-And where you all are headed is likely over to the maze of studios in the Equinox Arts complex, host to two relatively new dance spaces: Base and Yaw.
+And where you all are headed is likely over to the maze of studios in the Equinox Arts complex, host to two relatively new dance spaces (Base and Yaw) and a rejuvenated long-running dance series (12 Minutes Max).

 “Base: Experimental Arts + Space” is a big, flexible rehearsal space that also hosts performances by traveling and local artists.
 All of the performances are short runs, usually two nights, of primarily modern dance infused with performance art vibes.
 Some of those are developed in-house and with resident artists, and others are brought in as rentals.
 It was founded by Dayna Hanson, Peggy Piacenza and Dave Proscia, and opened in 2016.